lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 trf2.addInputData(task_chain)
 ```

 lets us chain tasks together where the ID of the first Transform is a requirement to trigger the next.
 You can add the ID of multiple Transforms to this task chain if a Transform has more than one dependance.
+We also introduce the `GangaDatasetSplitter()`.
+This is a generic splitter that splits apart a job based on a list of filenames - in this case stored in `__GangaInputData__`.
+For data stored on the GRID it is preferable to use `SplitByFiles()`.
+This splitter object also carries your GRID proxy and several other utilites such as flags to `ignoremissing` that an analyst can use to improve the stability of dependant Transforms.
+The most common usage for this splitter is in DaVinci jobs as we will see later.

 We also need to define a second `.sh` script to manage the Transform.
 This is again a short file to ensure python can access all the necessary modules for the task.

 ```
 #!/bin/bash